tongzhou80/LLParser/README.md

 - Create `cmake-build` directory and do `cd cmake-build && cmake .. && make`

 The build process of the pass is similar to LLVM's pass or Intel Pin's tool.
-For now each pass's CMakeLists.txt is highly dependent on relative path to actually place the library in the LLParser' build directory.
+For now each pass's CMakeLists.txt highly relies on the hard-wired relative path to actually place the library in the LLParser' build directory.

-Alternatively, you can add the pass as an a target in the root CMakeLists.txt, instead of creating a sub-CMakelists.txt in the pass direcotry.
+Alternatively, you can add the pass as an a target in the root CMakeLists.txt, instead of creating a sub-CMakelists.txt in the pass directory.

 ## Status